add-ons/plugin.video.vrt.nu/README.md

 you can report issues here at github or you can send a message to the facebook page https://www.facebook.com/kodivrtnu/

 ## Releases
+### v1.3.0 (July 14, 2018)
+- Adapted code to new vrtnu website layout, this fixes a bug where only the first episode would be shown while multiple episodes are present.

 #### v1.2.0 (June 17, 2018)
 - Changed live streaming mechanism

 #### v1.1.2 (June 14, 2018)
 - New stream links for live streaming (Thanks yorickps)